-The JET aims to set and meet aggressive goals in areas of common influence such as workforce development, infrastructure and sustainability of public facilities and transportation, land use planning, communication, and community engagement.
-The JET provides a forum for collaboration and alignment of institutional policies and practices.
+The JET aimed to set aggressive goals in areas of common influence such as workforce development, infrastructure and sustainability of public facilities and transportation, land use planning, communication, and community engagement.
+The JET provided a forum for collaboration and alignment of institutional policies and practices.

-Since its inception, the JET has organized subcommittees around four specific focus areas: Energy, Transportation, Waste Reduction/Recycling, and Workforce Development.
+The JET was organized into four subcommittees: Energy, Transportation, Waste Reduction/Recycling, and Workforce Development.
 More information on the mission and focus areas of the JET is available here.

-The JET is composed of 13 members from the Board of Supervisors, the School Board, and the community at large.
+The JET was composed of 13 members from the Board of Supervisors, the School Board, and the community at large.
 A full list of members is below.

 Supervisor Dan Storck

 Supervisor Penny Gross